cjrh/vim-conda/README.md

 ```
 (where `%` will be expanded to the name of the current file).
 Which `python` will run?
 Why, the one in the system path of course!
 But what happens if there is more than one Python executable in the system path?
 The *first one* to be found will be the one that runs.

 This forms the basis of how *virtual environments* work.
 The Conda tool is an environment manager for Python; it also supports package management as part of its feature set, but we are not concerned with that here.
 Conda allows the user to create multiple, separate Python installations, and switch between them on the command line.
-It becomes very easy to test code on multiple Python versions, and manage environments that are completely separated from each other.
+It does this by modifying the `$PATH` (or `PATH` on Windows) environment variable.

 `vim-conda` makes it easy to perform **switching** environments right from inside Vim.
 Now you never have to leave, so the [>300 upvoted question on StackOverflow on "how to quit"](http://stackoverflow.com/questions/11828270/how-to-exit-the-vim-editor) need no longer concern you ;)